Periodization Training for Optimal Results

 Why Do We Need Specific Periods to Chase Adaptations?

-Evidence suggests that when an individual starts a new program, the first changes are always neurological.
+Evidence suggests that when an individual starts a new periodization workout program, the first changes are always neurological.
 For instance, if the goal is increasing lower body strength, the program begins with back squats; the first physical internal adjustments to those back squats will be at the nervous system, building direct pathways to the quadriceps, glutes, and hamstrings.
 Those adaptations take anywhere from 3-6 weeks, depending on many variables, such as the novelness of the exercise and the training age of the individual involved.

 Types of Periodization Models: Linear and Undulating